Journal Selection for MEDLINE® Indexing at NLM

 - Follow the same rules for retraction and erratum as apply to the printed version.
 Do not change electronic content once it has been published/posted without an explicit statement that it has been changed.
 For electronic-only journals, or electronic-only content, the erratum notice must be readily discernable in the table of contents of a subsequent issue, and must be associated with identifiable pagination.
 See our fact sheet on Errata, Retractions, Partial Retractions, Corrected and Republished Articles, Duplicate Publications, Comments (including Author Replies), Updates, Patient Summaries, and Republished (Reprinted) Articles Policy for MEDLINE.

 - Ensure that the basic bibliographic information such as the author list is identical if both HTML and PDF formats exist.
 (NLM typically uses the PDF for quality assurance purposes.)

 When a title is indexed in MEDLINE, access to the journal content expands.
 To ensure that users continue to have access to the content, NLM encourages publishers to develop preservation plans.
 For print versions, NLM hopes that publishers use acid-free paper so that the pages in the journal will last as long as health professionals may need the printed information.
 In addition, it is helpful to libraries to have the acid-free status printed in the journal.

-To preserve electronic journals, NLM strongly encourages archiving in PubMed Central (PMC), the NLM free digital archive of biomedical and life sciences journal literature.
+The MEDLINE Policy for indexing electronic-only journals requires that electronic-only journals have an acceptable preservation plan.
+NLM strongly encourages archiving in PMC (PubMed Central), the NLM free digital archive of biomedical and life sciences journal literature.
 For more information, see "How to Join PMC."